zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### -80&deg;C Freezer

- 1. **Do not open it** until you are ready to transfer the contents.
-Notify emergency contacts on freezers by phone.
+ 1. **Do not open freezers** until you are ready to transfer the contents.
+Notify emergency freezer contacts by phone.

  2. SVM North has one backup -80&deg;C’s immediately outside of the freezer bay.

- 3. Use the autoclave bins and any empty styrofoam containers you can get (found in the little cubby at the entrance of room 230) for getting dry ice to keep items cold during transfer.
-The dry ice is located on the loading dock to the right in tan wheeled bins.
+ 3. Use the autoclave bins or empty styrofoam containers to collect dry ice and to keep items cold during transfer.
+The dry ice is located in the corridor outside of the freezer bay.

  4. Fill the bottom of your autoclave bins with the dry ice.
-Transfer items to the bins before carrying them down to the basement -80&deg;Cs.
-Take boxes out of the metal racks if there is limited space is in the back up freezers.
+Transfer items to the bins before carrying to the backup -80&deg;Cs.
+Take boxes out of the metal racks if there is limited space.

- 5. Record on the sheet when you put items in them.
+ 5. Record the date you transferred items on the backup freezer sheet.

 ### -20&deg;C Freezers